PluralKit/PluralKit/docs/content/api/reference.md

 Endpoints taking JSON bodies (eg. most `PATCH` and `PUT` endpoints) require the `Content-Type: application/json` header set.

 ## Authentication
 Authentication is done with a simple "system token".
-You can get your system token by running `pk;token` using the Discord bot, either in a channel with the bot or in DMs.
+You can get your system token by running `sp;token` using the Discord bot, either in a channel with the bot or in DMs.
 Then, pass this token in the `Authorization` HTTP header on requests that require it.
 Failure to do so on endpoints that require authentication will return a `401 Unauthorized`.